Heidi Wilson

 My craniosacral studies began in 1994.
 I had been practicing Reiki for awhile, including this modality in my shiatsu sessions.
 In the stillness of the Reiki holdings, I began to notice subtle movements under my hands as I touched people.
 I came to realize that this must be the "cranial wave" that I had heard a little about and opened to the possibility of studying craniosacral work as soon as possible.

 Discovering the biodynamic approach to craniosacral work has been a profound deepening of this work for me.
-I've studied with Charles Ridley, assisted classes for Ryan Halford of Scottsdale, Az., and have studied with Debra Meness, D.O. and Alistaire Moresi (who are both students of Jim Jealous, D.O), and have taken an advanced workshop with Franklin Sills.
-Teaching this work helps me dig in deeper to try to explain the unexplainable with honesty, integrity, and awe.
+The approach is energetically "clean" and respectful of the client's process and of the inherent healing wisdom from within.
+I've studied biodynamic work with a variety of teachers including Charles Ridley (Biodynamic Cranial Touch), assisted classes for Ryan Halford, and have been blessed to have studied privately with Debra Meness, D.O. (student of Jim Jealous, D.O), have taken a workshop with Micheal Shea, an advanced workshop with Franklin Sills, and an experiential Embryology workshop with Giorgia Milne.

 Every day is an opportunity to sit in stillness while touching my clients as we witness the miracle of life.